 The Agency relies on property tax revenue, classified as non-operating revenue, to fund a portion of its operating expenses.
-Property tax revenue increased to \$ 4.4 million FY22 compared to \$4.0 million for FY21.
-T-TSA also relies on connection fee income for capital improvement projects, which remained consistent at \$2.2 million for FY22 vs. FY21.
+Property tax revenue increased \$0.3 million and other non-operating revenue increased \$1.3 million driven by an increase in the fair value of investments.
+T-TSA also relies on connection fee income for capital improvement projects, which was \$1.4 million for FY23.